Hello and Welcome: This website is a published record and birth to death timeline of a woman who lived for 30 years: March 16, 1944 to April 7, 1974.

 My (ongoing) research consisted of obtaining various LA County public records like birth and death certificates, viewing City of LA building permit documents, (online), perusing telephone directories in the DTLA public library, looking through phone directories, voting records, marriage, divorce, and military records on ancestry.com.

 Social security information is published online and on ancestry.com.

 Newspapers.com continues to be an extremely helpful resource.

-I have spoken with a few first hand sources, there were several who refused to speak with me, or I couldn’t locate.
-At this point, most are dead.
+I have spoken with a few first hand sources, there were several who refuse to speak with me, or I couldn’t locate.
+At this point, many are dead.
 And the living people who know, aren’t talking, with the exception of the few I have written about on this blog.